Comoros has a limited but authentic selection of places to stay compared to heavily touristed destinations.

 Found mainly in Moroni, offering more standard hotel amenities like private bathrooms, air conditioning, and sometimes swimming pools.

-Often include in-house restaurants serving local and international cuisine.
+Often include in-house restaurants serving local plus global dishes.

 Some resorts, especially in Itsandra, have beachfront access.

-These are not widely available through mainstream platforms, mainly in Moroni.
+These are not typically widely available through mainstream platforms, mainly in Moroni.

-Offers self-catering facilities, ideal for longer stays or families.
+Offers self-catering facilities, great for long-term stays or families.

 Often found through direct local contacts or niche rental websites.

-Good for visitors searching for a home-like environment for extended periods.
+Good for visitors looking for a home-an environment like for a long time.

-Formal campsites are very limited.
+Formal campgrounds are very limited.
 Wild camping may occur in remote areas with landowner permission.

 Some eco-lodges offer rustic bungalows, similar to tented camps, for outdoor enthusiasts.